 RHODES LESS TRAVELED/MEMOIRS & MUSIC Makes London Debut At The Crazy Coqs

-Rhodes takes his audience on a musical journey, from self-denial to self-realization, sharing his story and unique insights with humor, warmth and ebullience.
+Rhodes takes his audience on a musical journey, from self-denial to self-realisation, sharing his story and unique insights with humor, warmth and ebullience.

 Actor, playwright, acclaimed solo-performer David Rhodes will be bringing his latest solo show RHODES LESS TRAVELED/Memoirs & Music to CRAZY COQS in London's West End on Wednesday September 7th at 7pm, after sold-out runs in New York and New Orleans.